<< previous country | back to index | next country >> |

 Mammuthus meridionalis from Kayrakkum reservoir

-Southern mammoth (Mammuthus meridionalis) is one of the oldest mammoth species that lived in Early Pleistocene (2.6-0.7 million years ago)
+The Southern mammoth (Mammuthus meridionalis) is one of the oldest mammoth species that lived

 in Europe and Central Asia.
-This prehistric animal was one of the biggest in the Mammoth family and reached 4 meters high in a withers, with
+This prehistoric animal was one of the biggest in the Mammoth family

-estimated weight of 10 tonnes.
+and reached 4 meters high at the withers, with estimated weight of 10 tonnes.

 grasses like later species of mammoth, the Woolly Mammoth (Mammuthus primigenius) for example.

-Its teeth were better adapted to eating leaves with the presence of ridges running atop of low crowns
+Its teeth were better adapted to eating leaves with the presence of ridges running atop low crowns

 The Southern mammoth was more at home in woodland habitats that had a variety of trees and shrubs that it could browse from.